 Below are samples of projects, current or completed, in the Kennedy & Goldsborough Creeks watershed.

-Here is a recent article about a collaborative project we just finished on Goldsborough Creek to enhance habitat for Coho salmon!
+Here is an article about a collaborative project we just finished on Goldsborough Creek to enhance habitat for Coho salmon!

 After a recent site visit it’s clear that the site is returning to inter-tidal salt marsh habitat.
 This freshly formed habitat is now available for marine and riparian invertebrates, juvenile salmonids, and a host of shoreline associated wildlife.